Oak Forest Dethatching Lawn Services

 Oak Forest’s Implementation of Illinois Organic Waste Regulations for Dethatched Material

-Oak Forest enforces Illinois’ organic waste management regulations, including the Illinois Environmental Protection Act (415 ILCS 5), which prohibits disposal of yard waste in household trash.
-The city’s yard waste collection program requires use of biodegradable paper bags or rigid containers, with thatch and other organic materials separated as needed.
-On-site composting is encouraged, provided residents follow setback requirements (typically 5-10 feet from property lines) and best practices—mixing dethatched material with leaves, maintaining proper moisture, and ensuring aeration.
-These efforts support Oak Forest’s sustainability and waste reduction goals.
-For composting guidelines and program details, contact: Oak Forest Community Development Department
+Oak Forest enforces Illinois organic waste management regulations under the Illinois Environmental Protection Act (415 ILCS 5), which prohibit disposal of yard waste, including dethatched material, in household trash.
+The city’s yard waste collection program requires residents to use biodegradable paper bags or rigid containers, with no plastic bags allowed.
+On-site composting is encouraged, provided piles are set back 5-10 feet from property lines and thatch is mixed with brown materials (like leaves) to ensure proper aeration and moisture.
+These practices support Oak Forest’s sustainability initiatives and reduce landfill burden.
+For detailed composting guidelines, collection schedules, and disposal requirements, contact:

 15440 Central Avenue, Oak Forest, IL 60452